Incomings

 Accommodation

-HSNR has a limited number of rooms in a hall of residence in Krefeld and a hall of residence in Möchengladbach, both of which are run by the Studierendenwerk Düsseldorf.
+HSNR holds a quote of a limited number of rooms in a hall of residence in Krefeld and one in Möchengladbach, both of which are run by the Studierendenwerk Düsseldorf.

-If you have indicated to the Incoming Exchange Student Advisor that you need accommodation, we will forward you a link to the Studierendenwerk after you have completed your application.
+If you have indicated to the Incoming Exchange Student Advisor that you need accommodation, she will forward you a link to the Studierendenwerk after your Learning Agreement has been signed off by all parties involved.

 You can register under the link and will be sent an activation link later.
-If you activate this link within 5 days, you will receive a rental offer for a room in one of the student halls.
+If you click on this link within 5 days, your registration was successful and the Studierendenwerk will send out a rental proposal usually at the beginning of January for the summer semester er at the end of June for the winter semester.

 If you are not allocated a room, we will support you in your search for accommodation by forwarding links to rental offers or corresponding networks.